Mouse wrist pain is a common issue that comes up for those who work on computers.

 - An ergonomic mouse allows you to keep your hand in a neutral position.

 - They are designed to fit your natural hand size.

 - Reduces the risk of Carpal Tunnel.

-We offer a variety of ergonomic mouse options on our online shop.
+We offer a variety of ergonomic mice to help reduce wrist pain in our online shop.
 Here a just a few of them:

 The Contour UniMouse is an adjustable ergonomic mouse.
 It reduces pain in the shoulders, forearms and hands.